jackfrancis/kamino/helm/vmss-prototype/README.md

 - It expects the Kubernetes application layer (i.e., kubelet) to defer to the network stack for IP address information — i.e., it expects no static IP configuration to be present.
 - It expects the Azure VMSS definition to have a "DHCP-like" network configuration for instances as they are created; again, no static IP address configurations.

 The above details reflect operational configurations produced by a Kubernetes + Azure cluster created with the [AKS Engine](https://github.com/Azure/aks-engine) tool.
-As of this writing, AKS Engine-created clusters are the only validated, known-working Azure Kubernetes cluster "flavor"; strictly speaking, so long as the above set of cluster configuration requirements are met, any Kubernetes cluster's VMSS nodes running on Azure may take advantage of "vmss-prototype".
+As of this writing, AKS Engine-created clusters are the only validated, known-working Azure Kubernetes cluster "flavor"; strictly speaking, so long as the above set of cluster configuration requirements are met, any Kubernetes cluster's VMSS nodes running on Azure may take advantage of `vmss-prototype`.

 ## Why would I want to use vmss-prototype?